The pros and cons of private marketplace (PMP) deals

 A private marketplace, as the name suggests, is an invite-only marketplace where publishers make their premium inventory available directly to select buyers.
 PMPs are a subset of real-time bidding (RTB) and combine the efficiency of programmatic with the exclusivity of direct deals.

 In terms of priority, PMP deals sit between guaranteed deals and the open exchange.
 Publishers segment and bundle premium placements for PMP, leaving remnant inventory for the open exchange.
 This is not a rule of thumb, but many publishers set it up this way.

-As opposed to open exchanges, where advertisers don’t have full visibility over where their ads might appear, PMP deals allow advertisers to selectively choose inventory.
+If we look at the private marketplace vs the open exchange, advertisers don’t have full visibility over where their ads might appear with the latter.
+PMP deals allow advertisers to selectively choose inventory.
 In other words, PMP deals allow advertisers to meet their brand safety goals.
 There are other advantages for advertisers too, but in this post, we’ll focus on the pros and cons from a publisher’s perspective.

 Like other types of programmatic direct deals, PMP transactions happen via a Deal ID.

 What is a Deal ID?

 A Deal ID or Deal Identifier is a unique 19-character number generated by a publisher’s ad server or supply-side platform for facilitating programmatic direct deals (including PMP deals).
 Once the Deal ID is generated, it is passed along with the bid request, and allows demand-side platforms (DSP) to recognize the deal in auctions and bid accordingly.